A Scandal in Belgravia: Controversy

 I think it's one thing to criticise a programme and another thing to invent motives out of amateur psychology for the writer and then accuse him of having those feelings.
 I think that was beyond the pale and strayed from criticism to a defamation act.
 I'm certainly not a sexist, a misogynist and it was wrong.
 It's not true and in terms of the character Sherlock Holmes, it is interesting.
 He has been referred to as being a bit misogynist.
 He's not; the fact is one of the lovely threads of the original Sherlock Holmes is whatever he says, he cannot abide anyone being cruel to women – he actually becomes incensed and full of rage.

-Moffat later stated that he didn't feature more bisexuality to the character of Adler, because, "We don’t acknowledge you on television 'cos you’re having FAR TOO MUCH FUN.
+Moffat later stated a reason that he did not feature more bisexuality to the character of Adler, "We don’t acknowledge you on television 'cos you’re having FAR TOO MUCH FUN.
 You probably don’t even watch 'cos you’re so BUSY!"
 His statement was criticised by some as a prejudiced comment.